Understanding Annuities vs. CDs

 The comparison assumes that the CD is not held in a tax-qualified account.

-Products issued by Annuity Investors Life Insurance Company® (Cincinnati, Ohio).
-All guarantees based on the claims-paying ability of Annuity Investors Life®.
+Products issued by Annuity Investors Life Insurance Company® and Great American Life Insurance Company®, members of Great American Insurance Group (Cincinnati, Ohio).
+All guarantees based on the claims-paying ability of the issuing company.

 Unlike a CD, surrender charges may apply to an annuity.
 Withdrawals and distributions may be subject to income tax and, for some tax qualifications, may be restricted.
 If withdrawals or distributions are taken prior to age 59½, a 10% federal penalty tax may apply.
 Also, annuities are issued by insurance companies and are not FDIC insured, while CDs generally are issued by financial institutions and are FDIC insured.